User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 User and product experience analytics

-There are two main kinds of metrics to watch here:
+There are two main types of user behavior insights to watch here:

 - Qualitative attitudinal metrics: This uses factors like loyalty, usability, and satisfaction to measure how customers feel about your product.
 Customer feedback is an essential tool for measuring qualitative data.